jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Priority numbers from 100-4096 for user-defined security rules
   - An NSG has no effect unless associaated to either a subnet or network interface card (NIC)
   - Once a rule is matched, no other rule is read
+  - Rules can have Allow or Deny actions.
   - NSGs are stateful, meaning that if inbound traffic is allowed outbound traffic is automatically allowed on the ephemeral ports and vice-versa
   - Propertis of NSGs:
     - Priority